vcxt/clownhook/README.md

 # clownhook

-tool for spamming discord webhooks with optional options such as deleteting the webhook.
+tool for spamming discord webhooks with optional options.

 ## features
 - ability to delete webhooks.